Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Experiments

+\textbf{Performance on simple classification datasets. }Figure \ref{fig:mixbin_classification} presents the performance curves obtained with \texttt{MixBin} as well as the chosen model compression baselines on CIFAR-100 and TinyImageNet datasets.
+Baselines here include those mentioned in Section \ref{sec-baselines}, as well as random selection.
+Across all combinations of the datasets and models, \texttt{MixBin} consistently outperforms all the baselines.
+At higher budgets, performance achieved with pruning are comparable to those achieved by \texttt{MixBin}.
+However, when low budgets are used, the performance of the former deteriorates to a level even lower than that of the binary model.
+Interestingly, we observed that \texttt{MixBin} at budgets of 60\% or higher yields results that are comparable to, or even superior to, the original full precision model.
+This clearly shows that \texttt{MixBin} leads to compressed models that generalize better, leading to reduced overfitting and thereby improved performance on the evaluation set.

+\textbf{Performance on ImageNet-1K. }To further demonstrate the efficacy of \texttt{MixBin}, we study its compression capability on large-scale classification dataset of ImageNet-1K using ResNet-18 architecture.
+We compare our results to those obtained by HAWQ-V2 and Network Slimming at budget levels of 15\% and 50\%.
+The performance of each method, along with the corresponding achieved FLOPs ratio compared to the full precision network, are presented in Table \ref{table:imagenet_results}.
+Pruning exhibited a significant decline in scores at lower budgets, whereas binarization did not experience such a drop.
+Among the evaluated methods, $\texttt{MixBin}_{Loss}$ demonstrated the highest performance, followed by $\texttt{MixBin}_{Grad}$ and HAWQ-V2.
+Interestingly, $\texttt{MixBin}_{Loss}$ was able to maintain performance comparable to the full precision network at 50\% budget, while the performance of the other methods dropped by 2-3\%.

+Note that FLOPs of B2NNs are not always met with respect to the corresponding budget since they operate at layer level, unlike structured pruning methods.
+However, this characteristic can be advantageous for B2NNs as they have a more structured nature and are easy to implement compared to the structured pruning methods.
+Further, FLOPs of two methods can be exactly the same, while their performance scores may differ due to the presence of multiple layers with similar FLOPs.
+However, if any one of these binary layers is interchanged from the set of layers having equal FLOPs, it may negatively impact B2NNs' performance.

-Object tracking is an application domain that benefits among the most from model compression.
+\textbf{Building light weight object trackers. }Object tracking is an application domain that benefits among the most from model compression.
 When deployed on low-power devices, object trackers need to be light-weight and deliver desired inference speed based on the target hardware.
 In this regard, we demonstrate the application of \texttt{MixBin} to design light-weight object trackers.
-We analyze the stability of the compressed variants of the SiamFC model at various FLOPs budgets and analyze how well it fairs against random compression.
+We analyze the stability of the compressed variants of the ResNet-18 model at various FLOPs budgets and analyze how well it fairs against model compression achieved using other baselines.
+Table \ref{table:tracking_results} shows the results for various compressed variants of ResNet-18.
+From Table \ref{table:tracking_results}, we see that the compressed models obtained from \texttt{MixBin$_{Grad}$} as well \texttt{MixBin$_{Loss}$} are superior than any other choice of compressions.
+While this difference is small at FLOPs budget of 60\% of the original network, it grows to a large margin at extreme levels of preserving only 10\% FLOPs from the original network, further confirming the applicability and effectiveness of \texttt{MixBin}.
+Note that in some cases two methods gave exactly the same set of layers which led to similar scores.